 Our mind works well with associations.
 Creating a calming association during the day is essential to pace ourselves during back-to-back activities.
 A sound or a scent will do the trick of quickly switching our minds from their present busy state to a calmer state.
 The Calm App advocates such short breaks.

-Take a Short break to Transition from Work to Home Activities
+Take a Short break to Transition from WFH to Home

 The best thing about kids is their high levels of energy.
 The scariest thing about kids is the equal amount of energy that they demand.
 As work commutes have dwindled, so has the separation between work and home demands.
 To welcome kids with a high level of energy, it's necessary to introduce a short but necessary in-between routine.